 Remove from oven and toss with a little Kosher salt to taste.
 Try not to eat them all immediately!

 Makes about 1/3 cup, save the remainder; it will keep for a couple weeks in the fridge

 3 ramps, white and pink parts only, minced**

 1 teaspoon champagne vinegar (or white wine vinegar or rice vinegar or lemon juice)

-Melt butter in a large skillet over medium high heat.
+- Melt butter in a large skillet over medium high heat.
 It will melt and then foam and then turn clear golden and finally start to turn brown and smell nutty.
 Stir frequently, scraping up any bits from the bottom as you do.
 Don’t take your eyes off the pan.
 The moment it smells nutty and looks golden brown, remove it from the heat.
-Let cool for 15 minutes.

 - Combine minced ramps (or green garlic or scallions) and vinegar in a small bowl.
 Slowly pour the butter into the bowl while rapidly whisking.
 Keep whisking until the mixture thickens.